- 5-Minute Article

 Simplifying your financial life can help create more time for the things that matter most to you.
 Here are some ideas that could help trim your financial management tasks:

-- Enlist the help of a financial professional who can help you monitor your portfolio and select the right investment mix
+- Work with a financial professional who can help you monitor your portfolio and select the right investment mix for you

 - Ask a financial professional about the potential benefits of combining your home and auto insurance